 Kahr argues that the fantasies he saw in the most disturbed people tended to be fantasies that were extremely simplistic and two-dimensional.
 He saw no relationship in his research on sexual fantasies, between disturbing and complex, fantastic sexual fantasies, and any level of mental disturbance.

-What does it mean, that some of our own fantasies and thoughts frighten us?
+What does it mean that some of our own fantasies and thoughts frighten us?
 Disturb us?
 We simply don't know.
 Do people who have these thoughts and fantasies ultimately act upon them?
-Do these fantasies become burning desires that must be satiated, do they take over a person's mind and life, such that eventually, fulfilling the fantasy becomes the most important thing in a person's life?
+Do these fantasies become burning desires that must be satiated?
+Do they take over a person's mind and life, such that eventually, fulfilling the fantasy becomes the most important thing to them?

-The fantasy of the "threesome" with two women is regarded as ubiquitous among men, with some prevalence rates as high as 85% of males acknowledging a fantasy about such an event.
-It is so common a fantasy a fantasy that no one regards it as strange, but simply sees it as "normal."
+The fantasy of the "threesome" with two women is regarded as ubiquitous among men, with some prevalence rates as high as 85 percent of males acknowledging a fantasy about such an event.
+It is so common a fantasy that no one regards it as strange.
 But how many men actually have such sexual experiences?
-Fewer than 6%.
+Fewer than 6 percent.